DottieDot/DottieDot/README.md

 <br />
 <br />

-I'm a 1st year Software Engineering student at Fontys.
+I'm in my 4th semester at Fontys University of Applied Sciences.

 ## Interests